How I Managed Type 2 Diabetes While Pregnant

 Were your blood sugar and blood pressure higher, lower, or the same during your pregnancies?
 How were they monitored and kept in check?

 My blood pressure stayed about the same throughout both pregnancies.
-However, I followed the path of most pregnant women – blood sugar was lower a bit in the beginning, then got higher, especially in the last several weeks.
-I checked my blood sugar 4-5 times a day, wrote down everything I ate, and reviewed it all with one of the Certified Diabetes Educators at each appointment.
+However, I followed the path of most pregnant women—blood sugar was lower a bit in the beginning, then got higher, especially in the last several weeks.
+I checked my blood sugar four-to-five times a day, wrote down everything I ate, and reviewed it all with one of the certified diabetes educators at each appointment.
 For the first few months, appointments were every few weeks and always included an ultrasound.
 Around 32 weeks, I started weekly office visits with ultrasounds and non-stress tests.

 My last non-stress test showed a very low fetal heart rate, so I was sent to labor and delivery at the hospital, then into an emergency c-section (my second).
 The cord was around the baby’s neck and I later learned my placenta had started to rupture.
 As my OBGYN said, “someone was looking out for you.”